Workshops and Training

 Fetal Alcohol Spectrum Disorder (FASD) and the Criminal Justice System: A Review for Caregivers and Professionals, by Jerrod Brown, Ph.D

-5-part FASD and the Brain-Based Approach webinars for FALL, 2017
+5-part FASD and the Brain-Based Approach webinar, winter, 2018: dates TBD

 Adrienne Bashista, co-founder of FAFASD and Training Director, is available for workshop presentations on FASD, its impact on families, and best practices for helping children with FASD succeed at home and at school.
 She is located in Massachusetts but travels throughout North America to deliver workshops and trainings.